FexMass/versoaltima/README.md

 This ensures that when Tomcat starts up, the JVM has access to the TASK_X_PATH system property, and Spring Boot can then use this to locate the application.properties file.

 After that, running startup.bat will start the server at http://localhost:8080.

+To access application: http://localhost:8080/task or http://localhost:8080/task/api/records/process (for POST method to send XML)

 ### Getting application .war